-NHGMC remembers and celebrates the life of our beloved friend and brother, Chuck Hill.
+NHGMC remembers and celebrates the life of our beloved friend and brother, Chuck Hill — an original chartering member of the chorus and immediate past president at the time of his death.
 Chuck was born on January 27, 1950, and died suddenly in his home in Manchester, New Hampshire, on November 15, 2012.

 Chuck was a good man with a big heart.
 Chuck was a man of selfless generosity and kindness.
 Chuck was a giver.

 Chuck loved his parents and his family.
 The son of the late Thomas H. and Josephine M. (McHatton) Hill, he was born, and grew up on, his family farm in Marlborough, Massachusetts.
 He was educated in Marlborough, graduating from Marlborough High School, Class of 1967.

 Chuck loved his country.
 He served in the United States Air Force for 10 years during the Vietnam era.

 Chuck loved New Hampshire.
 He made New Hampshire his home for 25 years.

 Chuck loved people.
 He was a nurturer.
 He worked as a health care provider for Life Share and the Moore Center.
 He opened his home to, and cared for, the handicapped.